 Attitude of Gratitude: A Back-to-School Series Follow Up

-Here's my question for you: What GOOD have you experienced over the past few weeks that has made your journey a little bit lighter?
+Here's my question for you: What good have you experienced in your food allergy journey that has made it a little bit lighter?
 Who or what are you grateful for today?
 Is it a friend who simply listened as you vented?
 A teacher who reached out to give you an extra dose of confidence that he or she had your child's back?
 A classmate who showed your child the ultimate gesture of kindness by offering to sit with him at the "allergy free" table so that he wasn't alone?
 The promise of new research that may change your child's life one day?
 For me, it was all of the things I just mentioned, in addition to hearing some really positive comments about this blog from people who aren't dealing with food allergies personally (and that should be something that encourages us all).
 Yes, our hurt, sadness, fear, anxiety, or anger may make it nearly impossible to feel grateful at certain moments, and that's okay.
 Be we can't stay there.

 If you're struggling in these tough first weeks of the school year, stumbling around in the dark to find the light switch, let me leave you with one last reason to feel grateful today...
 YOU ARE NOT ALONE.
 While our food allergy journeys may not be exactly the same, and each of our paths may differ as our stories play out, the truth is I get it.
 And, so do the 15 million people in this country who suffer from food allergies, along with those who love them.
 I just hope that you feel heard, understood and encouraged as you let that truth settle in you heart.
 I know that I sure do!